Curing test cubes against the structure's real temperature — not a lab standard

 Different tools — used together when confidence or validation is needed

 The maturity method (ASTM C1074) estimates strength continuously and non-destructively from embedded temperature data and a calibrated strength-maturity relationship.
-It stands on its own as a valid basis for formwork striking, post-tensioning, and demoulding decisions under SS EN 13670:2022.
+It stands on its own as a valid basis for formwork striking, post-tensioning, and demoulding decisions.

 Temperature-matched curing is destructive — it produces a crushed-cube result under a matched thermal history.
-Engineers use it alongside the maturity method in two situations: early in adoption of the maturity method for a new mix or project, to verify the calibration holds under real site conditions; and when a client, RE, or inspector wants cube results alongside the non-destructive read.
+Engineers use it alongside the maturity method in two situations: early in adoption of the maturity method for a new mix or project, to verify the calibration holds under real site conditions; and when a QP requests cube results alongside the non-destructive read.
 Once the method is established and trusted for a mix, routine pours typically proceed on maturity data alone.

 First pours with a new mix